 Program (the order of the speakers might change):

-Andrew Blanton (San Jose State Univ) on "Alchemy, Cyberpunk Aesthetics and Digital Art"
+Andrew Blanton (San Jose State Univ) on "Networks as Art and Extended Interface"

 A philosophical look at the relationship between alchemy and cyberpunk aesthetics of the 1980's...
 Read more